datalad-handbook/book/docs/basics/101-104-summary.rst

 * An empty dataset can be created with the ``datalad create`` command.
 Its useful to add a description to the dataset and use the ``-c text2git`` configuration, but we will see later why.
-  Command structure: ``datalad create --description "here is a description" -c text2git PATH``.
+  The command structure is ``datalad create --description "here is a description" -c text2git PATH``.

 * Thanks to :term:`Git` and :term:`Git-annex`, the dataset has a history to track files and their modifications.
 Built-in Git tools (``git log``) or external tools (such as ``tig``) allow to explore